chain4travel/camino-docs/docs/camino-messenger/cancellation.md

 In case the booking can be cancelled, but the refund amount provided by the proposer does not match the original cost minus the cancellation cost, the other party can return a counter proposal with a corrected refund amount.
 In case of a distributor initiated cancellation, the proposer is the distributor.
-In case of initiation by the supplier, the proposer is the supplier and the other party the distributor.
+In case of a supplier initiated cancellation, the proposer is the supplier and the other party is the distributor.

 - Upon reception of the `CancellationPendingNotification`, the other party checks whether the booking can be cancelled and the proposed refund amount is correct.